December 22, 2024 3:32 am

 Green Phoenix set an extremely lofty goal of $2.5 million in fundraising; “if they fail to reach their goal, all money will be returned to folks who pitched in,” wrote Oxley.
 By the deadline in early May, only $106,814 had been raised.
 The fundraiser ended, donations were refunded, and Green Phoenix Collaborative’s website shut down, along with any reopening plans for Molbak’s.

-I spoke to Tyler Freeman, a former Molbak’s employee who nominated the property for Historic Landmark status in September and created an online campaign to raise public support.
+I spoke to Tyler Freeman, a former Molbak’s employee who began nominating the property for Historic Landmark status in September and created an online campaign to raise public support.
 His efforts to preserve the Molbak’s property led to talks with the King County Historic Preservation Program, operated by the Department of Natural Resources and Parks (DNRP).

 Freeman had arranged a sit-down with Woodinville municipal officials on October 10, which Green Partners reportedly declined to attend.
 After the meeting, he learned that Green Partners had requested a demolition permit two days prior.
 “On October 15th, 2024, the City of Woodinville issued a demolition permit on the subject property, presenting a reasonable threat to the Molbak’s Greenhouse & Nursery,” reads a notice from the DNRP.